Nikita van der Vliet

 Nikita van der Vliet (born 14 March 2000) is a Dutch handball player for Odense Håndbold and the Dutch national team.
+In September 2018, she was included by the European Handball Federation in a list of the twenty best young handballers to watch for the future.

+National team

 She debuted for the Dutch national team on the 28th of September 2018 in a match against Japan.

 She represented the Netherlands at the 2020 European Women's Handball Championship.

-In September 2018, she was included by the European Handball Federation in a list of the twenty best young handballers to watch for the future.
+Two years later she played at the 2022 European Women's Handball Championship.
+At the 2023 World Women's Handball Championship he finished 5th with the Dutch team.

+She also represented Netherlands at the 2024 Olympics.

+Club career

+Nikita van der Vliet started her career for VOC Amsterdam, where she played until 2020.
+Here she won the Dutch Women's Handball Championship in 2017, 2018 and 2019.
+In 2020 she joined Danish side Nykøbing-Falster.
+In the 2022-23 European League she reached the final with the club, where they lost to Danish rivals Ikast Håndbold.

+In 2023 she joined Odense Håndbold.

 In the 2024-25 season, she achieved a perfect regular season with Odense Håndbold, winning 26 of 26 games.
-Later the same year she reached the final of the EHF Champions League where Odense lost the final to Hungarian Győri ETO KC 30-27.
-11 days later she won the Danish Championship, when Odense beat Team Esbjerg in the final 2-1 in matches.
+Later the same year she reached the final of the EHF Champions League where Odense lost the final to Hungarian Győri ETO KC 30–27.
+11 days later she won the Danish Championship, when Odense beat Team Esbjerg in the final 2–1 in matches.